-Figure 23 shows how the numbers of individuals in receipt of multidisciplinary services and the rate of use per 1,000 population vary by age and sex.
-Services such as speech and language therapy, occupational therapy, physiotherapy, psychology, and social work are more commonly used by those under 20 years old.
-Services
+Figure 23 shows how the numbers and proportion of individuals in receipt of multidisciplinary services vary by age and sex.
+Services such as speech and language therapy, occupational therapy, physiotherapy, psychology, and social work were more commonly used by those under 20 years old.
+Services such as nursing and psychiatry were more commonly used by those over 20 years old.
+The pattern of utilisation is similar for males and females for most services.